 In accordance with the polluter-pays principle, producers of radioactive waste in Switzerland are responsible for ensuring its safe disposal at their own cost.
-The various ongoing costs (e.g. for reprocessing, studies carried out by Nagra, construction of interim storage sites) have to be paid as they arise.
-Decommissioning costs and expenditure associated with the management (including disposal) of radioactive waste after a nuclear power plant has been closed down, are secured through contributions paid into two independent funds by the operator:
+The various ongoing costs (e.g. studies carried out by Nagra, construction of interim storage sites, site selection procedure for deep geological repositories) have to be paid as they arise.
+Decommissioning costs and expenditure associated with the management (including disposal) of radioactive waste after a nuclear power plant has been closed down are secured through contributions paid into two independent funds by the operator:

-- Decommissioning fund for nuclear facilities - Disposal fund for nuclear power plants
+- Decommissioning fund - Waste Disposal fund

-The Nuclear Energy Act and the Ordinance on the Decommissioning Fund and the Waste Management Fund (7 December 2007) form the legal basis for these two funds.
+The Nuclear Energy Act and the Ordinance on the Decommissioning Fund and the Waste Disposal Fund (7 December 2007) form the legal basis for these two funds.